ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ...
 ```

-#### Troubleshooting
+### Troubleshooting

-To solve an error that arises with empty folders created by quickscrape (see [issue 8](https://github.com/ContentMine/workshop-resources/issues/8)), perform the following steps:
+To solve an error that arises with empty folders created by quickscrape (see [issue 8](https://github.com/ContentMine/workshop-resources/issues/8)), perform the following steps to delete them:

 ```bash
 cd dinosaurs-xmls